Qabel/qabel.github.io/Qabel-Client-Contact-Messages.md

                     'contacts' : contacts
                     "}"

-#### Contacts
+### Contacts

-The item "contacts" includes an array of contact settings structures
+The item "contacts" includes an array of "contact"s

 Summary